yc2454/Compiler/README.md

 Now, assembly for the Tiger language can be generated using the function `Main.compile`.
 For example, to compiler the program `queens.tig` which solves the 8 Queens Problem, simply type `Main.compile queens.tig`, and an MIPS assembly file `queens.s` will be generated in the same directory.

 ## Features:
   - Tiger is a typed language and our compiler does type checking.
-If there is a syntax error, an error message will be generated.
+If there is a typing error, an error message will be generated.
   - Our compiler also does bounds checking for array subscriptions.
 If the index is larger than the size of the array or smaller than 0, the program will instantly exit.